 Here I am in Passau Germany, at the Rathaus, pointing to the floods high water scale on the building’s wall.

-4) Stop By The Passau Glass Museum
+Stop By The Passau Glass Museum

 Located just steps from the Town Hall, the Glass Museum is the largest bohemian-style European glass collection in the world.
 It is estimated to hold over 30,000 glass pieces.

 Consisting of four floors worth of both privately held and public glass collections this is a great way to stroll away a few hours while in Passau Germany.

 Lovely Passau with St. Stephen Cathedral Spires in the background.

 Explore The Legendary Mariahilf Pilgrimage Church

-Legend has it that a Hapsburg emperor prayed incessantly to Mary in this simple church to protect Vienna and his vast empire, and legend has it that because of his praying to the Virgin Mary, enemy armies withdrew.
+Legend has it that a Hapsburg emperor prayed incessantly to Mary in this simple church to protect Vienna and his vast empire.
+And legend also has it that because of his praying to the Virgin Mary, enemy armies withdrew.

 The church sits atop the hill from Passau on the Inn River.
 When I visited Passau Germany I walked everywhere as the town and its historical attractions are all quite compact.

 This simple Baroque-style church can be reached on foot by climbing the “heavenly ladder,” a 321 foot covered staircase from Passau to the top of the hill.

-If there are infirm, sick or wheelchair-bound persons in your party that wish to pray at the pilgrimage church an Uber or taxi is the best way to transport them there.
+If there are infirm, sick, or wheelchair-bound persons in your party that wish to pray at the pilgrimage church an Uber or taxi is the best way to transport them there.

 You can see the spires of Mariahilf Pilgrimage Church high on the hill.

-6) Steep Yourself In History At Veste Oberhaus
+Steep Yourself In History At Veste Oberhaus